sasever/MSReady2018/01DAIDP-302/README.md

 ![Resource Group](images/connection-string.png)

-Click on the link below to go to the PI Simulator
+Open below link on a new window to go to the PI Simulator

 [PI Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#GetStarted)